mrinalkumarjha/MicroserviceWithDotNet/README.md

 	Now to encapsulate grpc class create new class DiscountGrpcService.cs in basket.API.

+# Containerize Discount Grpc Microservice with postgre sql with Docker compose
+	Right click on discount Grpc -> Add -> Container Orchestrator Support Select Container Orchestrator as Docker-Compose
+	select Os as Linux
+	A docker file is created inside project Discount.Grpc and docker-compose.yml and override file will be updated also. we can update the settings there.

+	The purpose of this docker file is when we ask docker to get images it looks for docker file inside project and get images from server and create image locally.

+# Add Discount grpc url config in basket api image config in docker compose override file..

 # Building Ordering service with sql server and cqrs